ethereum/EIPs/EIPS/eip-x.md

 To facilitate a more productive and concrete discussion about the gas fee market, I felt it was important to present an alternative that is clearly superior to the status quo, so that any claimed properties of EIP-1559 can be compared to a plausible alternative improvement.

-After presenting this EIP, I suggest the two algorithms be compared under all combinations of these conditions:
+I suggest the three gas payment algorithms be compared under all combinations of these conditions:

-- Blocks that are regularly not full, vs blocks that are full in a surprising ("black swan") series of fullness and escalating price.
+- Blocks that are regularly half full, Blocks that are regularly less than half full, and blocks that repeatedly full in a surprising ("black swan") series.
 - Users that are willing to wait for a price that may be below the market rate, vs users who value inclusion urgently and are willing to pay above market rate.

 We should then ask: